linx678/Predicting-HEA-NPs-Synthesis-Temperature-via-ML/README.md

 Access to the aforementioned data is available via link:.....

 3. Instructions for use
-√How to run the software on your data
+√How to run the software on your data.
 To run the code successfully, open the "ML code" file in Jupyter and click "Run"button.
 The process typically completes within 1–3 minutes.